 Inclusion, diversity and Bupa

-Bupa's recent #caring week is a time for us to connect with how we care for our people, residents, customers, communities and ourselves, writes Stephanie Carman, Bupa's Head of Change and Capability.
+Bupa's recent Caring Week was a time for us to reflect on how we care for our people, residents, customers, communities and ourselves, writes Stephanie Carman, Bupa's Head of Change and Capability.

-For me this transpired into a week of Inclusion and highlighted how much we, at Bupa, care deeply about making a difference to our people, customers and community.
+For me, this transpired into a week of inclusion and it highlighted how much we, at Bupa, care deeply about making a difference to our people, customers and community.

 Specifically, I spoke about the work Bupa is doing on improving employment opportunities for Aboriginal and Torres Strait Islander people through:

-• Listening to the voice of our people to empowering Indigenous people in the workforce
+•listening to the voice of our people to empowering Indigenous people in the workforce, and

 Across Bupa, we’re deeply committed to closing the gap on Indigenous disadvantage and to improve employment opportunities throughout every stage of our employment process.
 As a result, our Aboriginal and Torres Strait Islander Employment strategy was developed as an Australia-wide commitment of our business, our leaders and our people to help support this.